dokryconn/Dokters-Prescription/README.md

 # Dokter's Prescription
-An Autohotkey script suite to make things easier for all Windows users with focus for Ableton Live users.
+An Autohotkey script suite to make life easier for Windows users with an elaborate focus for Ableton Live users.

 #	The `Dokter’s Prescription.EXE` script